This section was written by Leandro Cabo from rhcplivearchive.com

 Released as a bonus track on the Japanese edition of “Shadows Collide with People”

-Songwriting process started as early as January 2001 as John premiered some of these songs during his solo acoustic tour that year.
-The album was originally conceived as collaboration between John & Josh and planned to be issued under a band name.
-Josh wrote the drum parts and was supposed to record them for the album, but was too nervous at the recording sessions, so Chad Smith was called at last minute.
-A list of who played what on each track can be found here, courtesy of Josh.
+This album was originally conceived as collaboration between John & Josh and planned to be issued under a band name.
+Josh wrote the drum parts but was too nervous at the recording sessions so Chad Smith was called at last minute, but he still played numerous instruments on the album.
+A list of who played what on each track can be found here.

 Most of the guitar parts were recorded with his '62 Fender Stratocaster and '66 Telecaster, but also used his 60's Gibson SG Custom for overdubs and his 50's Martin for acoustic parts.
-Production was finished in late April 2003, but it took 10 months for the album to release, considered his most expensive album to date costing a total of around $150,000.
+The album was done by late April 2003 but it took 10 months to release and it’s considered his most expensive album to date, costing a total of around $150,000.

 OMAR RODRIGUEZ-LOPEZ & JOHN FRUSCIANTE